somkietacode/Free-Mail-list/README.md

-# mailist--orange.fr
-simple mail list @orange.fr
+# The free mail list